Detecting PII and sensitive data in motion becomes a reality

 Thursday, August 23, 2018 by Richard Harris

-The freedom of Summer has come to an end for millions of students starting School in 2018.
-While the kids fret about what a new year brings, parents rejoice, but worry at the same time because despite their best preparation to ready kids to start the year - it’s just part of being a parent to be concerned about everything, especially knowing the location of their ...
+When the freedom of Summer has come to an end for millions of students starting School, kids fret about what a new year brings, but parents, rejoice!
+However worry at the same time because despite their best preparation to ready kids to start the year - it’s just part of being a parent to be concerned about everything, especially knowing the location of their kids...